 The “weed” half of “weed & feed” contains some mix of herbicides to kill lawn weeds.
 Almost all products contain a post-emergent herbicide, but some also combine a pre-emergent herbicide designed to prevent new weeds from sprouting.

 Post-Emergent herbicides kill existing lawn weeds like Dandelion, Clover and many other common weeds.
 The complete list of weeds can be found on your product’s label.
 These post-emergents are always selective herbicides, so they will not harm existing grass when applied as directed.
-New innovations, like BioAdvanced All-In-One Weed & Feed, also kill grassy weeds like Crabgrass, eliminating the need for multiple applications of additional herbicides to achieve control.
+New innovations, like BioAdvanced 5-in-1 Weed & Feed, also kill grassy weeds like Crabgrass, eliminating the need for multiple applications of additional herbicides to achieve control.

 Pre-Emergent herbicides are meant to keep new weeds from germinating and growing.
 Timing is the key, apply too early and the preventer can become ineffective while weeds are still dormant.
 Apply too late and seeds may have already germinated.
 You’re probably most familiar with Crabgrass preventers that are applied in early spring.

 …And Ends With Feeding

 The “feed” half of “weed & feed” is all about fertilizer.
 Most fertilizers are a mix of nitrogen and other macro-nutrients, and sometimes micro-nutrients, in varying amounts.
 Nitrogen (N) is the most important element in lawn fertilizers and comes in two basic forms – fast-release and slow-release.
 Most lawn fertilizers include a mix of fast-release and slow-release forms to provide quick green-up and sustained growth.